picojs/picounit/README.md

 /*
  * Passing test.
 Note that the test function declaration returns an integer
- * value and that the test definition returns true.
+ * value and that the test definition returns `1`.
 All test functions must
  * return a non-zero value.
  */
 int